Notre-Dame de la Garde: Liberation of France

-In the early afternoon the tanks of the 2nd regiment of cuirassiers of the 1 D.B also attacked from Boulevard Gazzino, now Boulevard André-Aune, and from the church slope.
+In the early afternoon the tanks of the 2nd regiment of cuirassiers of the 1 re Division Blindée (1st Armored Division) also attacked from Boulevard Gazzino, now Boulevard André-Aune, and from the church slope.
 The tank Jeanne d' Arc was hit full force and stopped at the place du Colonel Edon, its three occupants killed.
 The tank can still be seen today.
 A second tank, the Jourdan, hit a mine but was protected by a rocky overhang, and so could continue shooting.
 This had a decisive effect not known until later: the German non-commissioned specialist in charge of the flame throwers was killed by the Jourdans fire.
 Because of this a young, inexperienced German soldier prematurely ignited the flame throwers, which allowed the French to spot the site of the guns.

 Around 3:30pm a section of the 1st company of the 7th Algerian riflemen under Roger Audibert, joined by Ripoll, took the hill by storm.
 They were greeted by Monseigneur Borel, who had taken refuge in the crypt.
 The French flag was hoisted atop the bell tower, although the position was still shelled from the Angelus and from Fort Saint Nicolas, until they too were retaken.
 In the evening the German officer who had commanded the German troops at Notre-Dame de la Garde returned.
 He was wounded and died two days later.
 The liberation of Marseille took place on the morning of August 28, 1944.